anubhavsingh10/anubhavsingh10/README.md

-- 👯 I’m looking to collaborate on Deep Learning or Algorithmic Trading
+- 👯 I’m looking to collaborate on Deep Learning and Algorithmic Trading
 - 💬 Ask me about Programming and Music